a village in the city

 London

-Inscriptions are possible until 1 March 2025.
+Inscriptions are possible until 1 April 2025.

 In 1966, famed filmmaker Michelangelo Antonioni traded the Italian sun for the urban violence of London to film his legendary film Blow-up.
 The film opens with a Land-Rover Series II on which a group of mimes are packed.
 The gang honks silently through the busy streets of London and through the inner grounds of Alison and Peter Smithson’s the economist building.